 Companies that are interested in bidding on government contracts are finding stipulations for Earned Value Management (EVM) reporting becoming commonplace.
 Organizations often believe buying an earned value software tool will satisfy these requirements; however this is not the case.
-An Earned Value Management System (EVMS) is not a tool or set of tools, but a system, as the last word demonstrates.
+An Earned Value Management System (EVMS) is not a tool or set of tools, but a system, as the last word in EVMS demonstrates.
 An EVMS implementation is a complete and disciplined system of project performance measurement.
 Within such a system, software tools play an important, but by no means singular role.
 The best EVMS software tool on the market will not make your organization compliant; the best system however, will make it compliant.

 The ANSI/EIA-748 guidelines require an integrated EVM methodology that includes people, tools, and processes.
 In addition, all project stakeholders must demonstrate a deep commitment, knowledge and understanding of the entire system and prove that the system is in compliance throughout the project lifecycle.